ocularmagic/TelloPy/README.md

 This interfaces with the drone through openCV and generates frames from the video stream for computer vision applications.
 It comes with a tracker that will detect a color in the scene and follow it: https://github.com/Ubotica/telloCV/

+### Dancing Drone

-### Created this fork to learn more about Git/Github and see if I can make a small drone show choreographed to music using Tellos and Python.
+Created this fork to learn more about Git/Github and see if I can make a small drone show choreographed to music using Tellos and Python.